We all know from the Nicene Creed that the four marks of our Church, the Body of Christ, are that the Church is One, Holy, Catholic, and Apostolic.

 Third is fraternal sharing or the purely social aspect of our gatherings.
 No fraternity need ever apologize for spending time for socializing or fraternal sharing.
 Part II: Prayers for Fraternity Meetings Preface in the Ritual, Number 2 reads: “The goals of (fraternal) gatherings and meetings are indicated in the Rule, namely, to promote charity among the members and to foster their Franciscan and ecclesial life” (Secular Franciscan Rule 22, 24).
 Number 4 reads: “The following gatherings of the fraternity are required by statutes: a. a time for getting to know one another as brothers and sisters.”
 Note, the first listed is “a time for getting to know one another as brothers and sisters.”

 Secular Franciscans should have a good time when they gather!
-Our recent National Chapter was celebratory as should be your Chapters!
+Our recent National Chapter was celebratory, as should be your Chapters!
 We made it our “business” to socialize and have a good time!
-Every night we gathered, and every meal we socialized.
-We even spent a day away going to local museums and the beautiful Basilica in downtown Phoenix.
+Every night we gathered, and at every meal we socialized.
+We even spent a day away, going to local museums and the beautiful Basilica in downtown Phoenix.
 We took our “socializing” very seriously!

 Of course, fourth, there is always business.
 Budgets have to be approved.
 Reports have to be given.
 Occasionally, bylaws need to be rewritten.
 Yes, but not first and not only!
 At our National Gathering, we approved a budget of over $200,000.00; we adopted a national statement on migration that received national attention; we amended our National Statues; we contributed charitably, not from the national budget, to the various organizations who had spoken to us; but most of this necessary “business” was conducted Saturday morning, October 30, the fourth and final full day of our Gathering.